taocpp/PEGTL/doc/Rule-Reference.md

 * in namespace `tao::pegtl::uint32_le` for little-endian 32-bit integer values,
 * in namespace `tao::pegtl::uint64_be` for big-endian 64-bit integer values, and
 * in namespace `tao::pegtl::uint64_le` for little-endian 64-bit integer values.

+The binary rules need to be manually included from their corresponding headers in the `contrib` section.

 These rules read one or more bytes from the input to form (and match) an 8, 16, 32 or 64-bit value, respectively, and corresponding template parameters are given as either `std::uint8_t`, `std::uint16_t`, `std::uint32_t` or `std::uin64_t`.